frontenddogma/css-optimization-basics/manuscript/operation.md

 ## Performance

-Performance is one of the most obvious goals to optimize for.
-The faster, the better—we know that the [user experience improves when everyone gets what they want quickly](https://www.nngroup.com/articles/website-response-times/), and that [with more speed, conversions increase as well](https://blog.kissmetrics.com/speed-is-a-killer/).
+Performance is an obvious goal to optimize for.
+The faster, the better.
+We know that the [user experience improves when everyone gets what they want quickly](https://www.nngroup.com/articles/website-response-times/), and that [with better speed, conversions increase as well](https://blog.kissmetrics.com/speed-is-a-killer/).

 And yet what we can roughly say is that improving rendering performance is not nearly as effective and important as is improving loading performance.
 That is, not omitting optional tags for the reason that the browser would otherwise need to “put them back” is not as helpful for performance as is compressing images.
 These calculations are generally done so quickly that the respective issues don’t matter in practice.
 (Accordingly, there’s nothing to worry about when [omitting optional tags and unneeded quotes](https://meiert.com/en/blog/optional-html/) around attribute values.)

-The cases we’ll look at now, still in our section on “operational” optimization, will exemplify this situation.
+The cases we’ll look at now, still in our section on “operational” optimization, exemplify this situation.
 Performance is not nearly as clear cut as it’s sometimes presented.

 ### Irrelevant: Selector Performance

 Selector performance is _not_ something to optimize for.
 Selector performance is irrelevant.
 The price we pay for optimizing for selector performance is terrible: We micromanage our work for gains that aren’t noticeable.

-In 2009, Steve Souders contributed perhaps the first insights into the topic, and [one of his main articles](https://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/) on the subject should have made more of us think.
+In 2009, Steve Souders contributed perhaps the first insights into the topic, and [one of his main articles](https://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/) on the subject should have made us think.
 First, in his tests, even style sheets with _18,000_ rules were rendered within _600&nbsp;ms_.
-Then, Steve explained his hypothesis in clear terms: “For most web sites, the possible performance gains from optimizing CSS selectors will be small, and are not worth the costs.”
+Then, Steve explained his hypothesis: “For most web sites, the possible performance gains from optimizing CSS selectors will be small, and are not worth the costs.”

 Perhaps people misunderstood when Steve went on to write, “There are some types of CSS rules and interactions with JavaScript that can make a page noticeably slower.
 This is where the focus should be.”—What we saw was an [undue focus](https://meiert.com/en/blog/performance-of-css-selectors/) on selector performance and an outright childish ban of selectors, notably, the universal selector.

 (Years later, in additional investigations, we find problems with the methodology, leading to important observations like this one, [by Ben Frain](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/): “It is practically impossible to predict the final performance impact of a given selector by just examining the selectors.”)

 The first problem with optimizing for selectors is that the gains are negligible.
 Yes, some selectors are slower than others, and from the way they work this is probably going to be the case until the world ends.
-Alas, nothing practically relevant follows from this observation: The effects are not felt by us nor by our users.
+Alas, nothing practically relevant follows from this observation: The effects are felt neither by us nor by our users.
 We do not ship websites that use 25,000 rules of the type of `::after` (and nothing else) to bring pages to a crawl; a) they don’t come to a crawl, b) someone who writes code like that has other issues.

 The second problem with optimizing for selectors is that we over-optimize and micromanage, and actually slow down our workflow writing _worse_ CSS.
-Putting up rules in place for how _selectors_ should look is adding a restriction that only hinders a team of developers.
+Putting up rules in place for how selectors should look is adding a restriction that only hinders a team of developers.
 The outcome is not any more elegant code in terms of code minimalism (though those who connect verbosity with understandability may have a point).

-Where we are right now, selector performance is still a box better left closed.
+Where we are right now, selector performance is a box better left closed.

 ### Irrelevant: Inline CSS